 Dehydration occurs when the body does not have sufficient amounts of fluid to function effectively.
-This can cause symptoms such as headache, dizziness, and fatigue.
 Alcohol has a dehydrating effect on the body, especially when a person consumes it in large quantities.

 Severe and untreated dehydration can be life threatening.

 In this article, we describe how alcohol dehydrates the body and provide tips on how to counteract dehydration due to alcohol consumption.
 We also outline some additional causes of dehydration.

 A note about sex and gender